[av_textblock size=” font_color=” color=” admin_preview_bg=”]

 Critical illness insurance is a type of insurance that pays a lump-sum, tax-free benefit if the policyholder is diagnosed with a critical illness, such as a heart attack, stroke, or cancer.
 This money can be used to cover expenses that medical insurance doesn’t cover such as co-pays, transportation costs, and childcare.

 No stipulations dictate where or how the benefit you receive must be spent; meaning the cash can also be used to pay bills, mortgages, and groceries.
 Over 2.7 million Americans will suffer from cancer, a first heart attack, or first stroke each year.
-Critical illness insurance covers you and your family if you suffer from of these debilitating diseases.
+Critical illness insurance covers you and your family if you suffer from these debilitating diseases.

 Accident insurance offers the policyholder, financial protection in case of an accidental injury.
 Similar to critical illness insurance, accident insurance can be used to pay for out-of-pocket medical expenses for emergency treatment, hospital stays, and specialized exams.